-Majority of the emphasis on climate change has been vested in the gaseous emission into the atmosphere through burning of fossil fuels albeit with the possibilities of rivers and streams containing fertilizers as well as animal and human waste releasing carbon dioxide into the air.
+Majority of the emphasis on climate change has been vested in the gaseous emission into the atmosphere through the burning of fossil fuels albeit with the possibilities of rivers and streams containing fertilizers as well as animal and human waste releasing carbon dioxide into the air.
 The team stated that out-gassing from rivers and streams could be responsible for introducing a particular volume of carbon dioxide into the atmosphere.
 The volume is expected to be equivalent to almost a fifth of the total emissions from cement production and fossil fuel combustion.
-The positive facet derived from the findings implies that it is flexible to keep a tab on the actual amount of carbon dioxide that is released into atmosphere.
+The positive facet derived from the findings implies that it is flexible to keep a tab on the actual amount of carbon dioxide that is released into the atmosphere.